huntertorset/Software-Engineering-Project/Home.md

 Product Name: When To Fly
 Team Members: Larisa Fossum, Dylan McShane, Hunter Torset

-Setup Information

-Visit the github repository for the project: https://github.com/huntertorset/Software-Engineering-Project.git Click on the button marked "Download zip" located in the bottom right corner of the repository page.
-Unzip the file, 'flightInfo-master.zip' downloaded in the previous step at a location of your choice.
-In the remainder of this test suite, the chosen location shall be referred to as ~.

-Tests

 Test Case Number: Z-0-00.

 Author: Larisa Fossum, Dylan McShane, Hunter Torset